 “The workshop engaged the class and was relevant to what they had been learning.
 Thank you.”

 Year 1 teacher

-This workshop and trail can be used to support the Bristol Plays Music curriculum: Air and Water.
+This workshop l can be used to support the Bristol Plays Music curriculum: Air and Water.
 We are happy to incorporate music you have been studying in school, so please contact us to include these in your session.